🦆 Donate Now

 Entry Hole4″ × 3″ elliptical

-LumberRough-cut cedar or pine (1″ nominal)
+LumberRough-cut cedar (1″ nominal)

 Interior FaceRough-cut inward — aids duckling exit